JVasquez5/Mod_5_Final_Project/README.md

 ### Business Case

-"Prostate cancer is the most common cancer and the second leading cause of cancer death among men in the United States.
+"Prostate cancer is the common cancer and the second leading cause of cancer death among men in the United States.
 Prostate cancer usually grows very slowly, and finding and treating it before symptoms occur may not improve men's health or help them live longer." - (https://www.cancer.gov/types/prostate).

 Cancer starts when cells in the body begin to grow out of control.
 Cells in nearly any part of the body can become cancer cells, and can then spread to other areas of the body.
 Prostate cancer begins when cells in the prostate gland start to grow out of control.
 The prostate is a gland found only in males.
 It makes some of the fluid that is part of semen.